lguy/R-tutorial/README.md

 * *Environment*: this is where your files are stored in your file system.
 * *Output*: where figures or files produced by the script/console are shown.

+In general, *do not copy/paste* from the source code to the console.
+Use Cmd/Ctrl + Enter to *evaluate* one line or the selection.

 ### Folders

 You separate the original data (raw data) from intermediate datasets that you may create for the need of a particular analysis.
 For instance, you may want to create a `data/` directory within your working directory that stores the raw data, and have a `data_output/` directory for intermediate datasets and a `figure_output/` directory for the plots you will generate.